rduplain/memo/startups-for-people-with-problems.md

 starting with founder share).

 Put another way, you own a smaller piece of a larger pie.
-That is the whole point in raising capital instead of bootstrapping your business based on revenue.
+That is the whole point in raising capital instead of bootstrapping your business through revenue.
 You need the capital to get the revenue (or else it is not advisable to raise [as much] capital).